Very Long Chain Acyl CoA Dehydrogenase Deficiency (LCAD)

 Reye syndrome is a rare disorder that predominantly affects children from approximately age four to 12 years.
 In some cases, Reye syndrome has initially been suspected in infants or children with fatty acid oxidation disorders, including VLCAD deficiency.
 Reye syndrome is primarily characterized by rapid accumulation of fat in the liver and sudden inflammation and swelling of the brain (acute encephalopathy).
 Associated symptoms and findings may include the sudden onset of severe, persistent vomiting; elevated levels of certain liver enzymes in the blood (hepatic transaminases); severe disorientation; episodes of uncontrolled electrical disturbances in the brain (seizures); and coma.
 The condition’s cause is unknown.
 However, there appears to be an association between the onset of Reye syndrome and the use of aspirin-containing medications (salicylates) in children or adolescents with certain viral illnesses, particularly upper respiratory tract infections (e.g., influenza B) or, in some cases, chickenpox (varicella).
 Due to the potential association between the use of aspirin-containing agents and the development of Reye syndrome, it is advised that such medications be avoided for infants, children, adolescents, and young adults affected by viral infections such as influenza or chickenpox.
 (For further information, use "Reye" as your search term in the Rare Disease Database.)

 VLCAD deficiency may be diagnosed based upon a thorough clinical evaluation; identification of characteristic findings (e.g., hypoketotic hypoglycemia, severe skeletal muscle weakness, heart enlargement); and the results of various specialized tests, including analysis conducted on various specimens, such as urine, blood, muscle, liver tissue, skin cells (cultured fibroblasts), and/or white blood cells (leukocytes).
-A thorough and complete family history is especially important in order to determine if there is an episode of sudden infant death (SID) in the family's past.
-One estimate has it that VLCAD makes up about 5% of all SID deaths.
+A thorough and complete family history is especially important in order to determine if there is an episode of sudden infant death (SID) in the family’s past.
+One estimate has it that prior to the advent of newborn screening VLCAD deficiency was responsible for up to 5% of all SIDS deaths.

 Prenatal diagnosis is available by enzyme measurement of either cultured cells or cells obtained from the amniotic fluid or during chorionic villus sampling (CVS).
 (With amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta.)